mpalourdio/xps13/README.md

 For the moment, linux support on DELL XPS13 2015 is not at its best (hmm).
 The different encountered problems can be :
  - touchpad freezing (i2c / ps2 mode)
- - no sound (or sound after 2 cold reboot of some kernels, depending on boot options)
+ - no sound (or sound after 2 cold reboots of some kernels, depending on boot options)
  - repeating keystroke issue (does it happen on windows too ?)
  - ?